hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 }
 ```

-Where the `signing_verkey` must be a key described in authorization section of the resolved did doc for `did:peer:1234561aruvnwiru` (i.e the challenger).
+Where the `signing_verkey` must be a key described in authorization section of the resolved did doc for `did:peer:1234561aruvnwiru` (i.e the challenge responder).

 ## Reference